Skip to Main Content

 Recognition and What It Signals

 Within Bremen, that positions the bar alongside Bobby Lane & Ludwig's Weinbar in any serious conversation about where to drink wine in the city.
 Across Germany more broadly, the Star Wine List cohort includes venues at very different price points and formats, from neighbourhood naturalist producers to formal cellar-heavy operations.
-Where Bar Rique sits within that range is leading assessed on the ground, but the recognition itself confirms the list is being constructed with intention.
+Where Bar Rique sits within that range is being assessed on the ground, but the recognition itself confirms the list is being constructed with intention.

 The Wine Bar as a Format